Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 ## 3AR5
 *General animal ears, the weebs will like these.*
 - +3 to speech, as people are willing to let some things slide for a cutie like you :3
+	Upgrades:
+		- Sen5itiv3
+			*By adding in some high quality microphones into each of the ears, you can hear incredibly well, to the point of hearing through thin walls.
+They also come with a warning pamphlet (probably for any people who would be crazy enough to get mods installed), however a few points stick out to you:
+					- do not use with sensory issues, as they can amplify said issues.
+					- do not use if you cannot keep your mouth shut. we warned you.*

 ## H07NS
 - work as emergency close range blunt weapons (you headbutt them you moron)